JakuJ/rate-limited-api/README.md

 **Note:** The app uses a development SSL certificate.
 Disable certificate verification if you want to test it using e.g.
 Postman.

-### How you are sure the API works as intended?
+## Does the API work as intended?

-The app has 98% test coverage, and rate limiting is tested in two scenarios:
+The app has 99% test coverage and rate limiting is tested in two scenarios:

 - by spamming the API by multiple users at the same time.
 - by spamming the API with concurrent requests from a single user.

-Both scenarios run for 30 seconds, and at the end we validate whether the received number of bytes exceeds the theoretical threshold.
+Both scenarios run for 30 seconds, and at the end I validate whether the received number of bytes exceeds the theoretical threshold.

 Property testing with `FsCheck` is used for the `/register` endpoint, essentially fuzzing the endpoint with all sorts of usernames and passwords to see if something breaks.
 Same thing is done for verifying whether the `len` query parameter is handled correctly.

-I've also hacked together a script that plots total bytes received vs time for a number of concurrent clients (inspired by [this article](http://intronetworks.cs.luc.edu/current/html/tokenbucket.html#token-bucket-definition)).
+Moreover, I hacked together a script that plots total bytes received vs time for a number of concurrent clients (inspired by [this article](http://intronetworks.cs.luc.edu/current/html/tokenbucket.html#token-bucket-definition)).

 All clients were configured to use default limits (1024 bytes per 10 seconds).
 This results in a graph like this:

 ![](./extra/limits.png)

-As we can see, no client can go above the theoretical threshold of `1024 + t * (1024 / 10)` bytes at time `t`.
+No client can go above the theoretical threshold of `1024 + t * (1024 / 10)` bytes at time `t`.
 For some clients (32 and 64 bytes per request) the limit recharges quicker than they can consume it.

 To generate a plot like this, have the app running at `localhost:5001` and then: